Iceman8911/sugarbox/README.md

 # Sugarbox

-Loosely based off *Twine Sugarcube*, **Sugarbox** is a lightweight, headless, unopionionated, and framework-agnostic library to help with developing web-based interactive fiction.
+Loosely based off *Twine Sugarcube*, **Sugarbox** is a lightweight (~8KB), headless, unopionionated, and framework-agnostic library to help with developing web-based interactive fiction.

 ## Features
 - Easy handling for passage and game state (e.g. Variables).